 - Refer to your oven or OTG manual for correct time & temperature settings.

 - Use cold & solid butter to make buttercream frosting.

 - Chill whip cream before using it.

-- If your whip cream is loose, then add 1 tbsp jam that has thicker in it.
+- If your whip cream is loose, add 1 tbsp jam to it.
 It will stabilise your cream.

 - Wear gloves while piping, or else the frosting will start melting because of heat in the hands.

-- Hold piping bag precisely at 90 degrees above the cupcake for better shapes.
+- Hold the piping bag precisely at 90 degrees above the cupcake for better shapes.

 - Use open or close star nozzle to make rosettes on cupcakes.

 - If available, use a coupler to change nozzles easily to draw different shapes on cupcakes.